 When there are no grounds for an absolute divorce, Maryland courts can sometimes order a limited divorce.
 A limited divorce can allow the court to address some of the pressing issues in dispute, including the ownership of personal property.
 Limited divorce also allows the parties to file tax returns as single, and it can start the divorce procedure before 12 months of separation if the parties are unable to obtain mutual consent.
 As part of a limited divorce, the court may address issues such as custody, support and use of the family home.
 In a limited divorce, parties remain married and the court does not determine the division of marital property.

-To consult with a member of our Family Law team about issues related to your Maryland Divorce, contact us.
+To consult with a member of our Family Law team about issues related to your divorce in MD, VA or DC, contact us.

 We routinely deliver successful results for our clients in matters involving:

 - Complex Property and Debt Distribution Issues: This includes cases involving community or separate property interests in family businesses, privately held companies, partnerships, stock options and other executive compensation arrangements, professional practices, unique investment vehicles, collectibles, spousal support (alimony payments), and debt division.

 - Contested Child Custody: Divorces and relocation cases involving child custody disputes can be complex and difficult, often times involving court appointed professionals or investigators whose findings and opinions can significantly impact the case.
 Once set in motion, the findings and orders entered by the court can be very difficult to reverse or change in the future.
 Many of our attorneys are proficient in representing clients in contested child custody matters and dedicated to the protection of mothers’ and fathers’ rights.

 - Gray Divorce: We can address the unique issues that arise when one or both parties in a divorce are over the age of 50.